Self-test: Is the "Phyototherapist training (phytotherapy / herbal medicine) (cert.)" the right one for me?

 Question 6:

-Can you find the time for lessons and self-study?
+Can you find the time for the lessons?

 Degree, diploma and title